The Back Story

 Social Media has Failed Us

 You may be thinking, But what about social media?
 Isn’t that one of its uses?
 The truth is, social media has actually failed us in this capacity.
 Got a Facebook page?
 You have to pay for Facebook ads to be seen there.
 Twitter?
 No one sees your stuff on there, unless they deliberately look for you.
 Instagram doesn’t let you post links anywhere, except for one place in your profile, which people have to go out of their way to find.
+Some Instagram users, whether it be business accounts, or personal influencers, they could use a Instagram bio tool to allow them to publish more than one link within the bio on their account.

 Social media is NOT your Main Street distribution channel.
 Social media is where you go to build your distribution channel.